-The dentist told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for all children based on an assessment of the risk of tooth decay for each child.
+The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
+They used fluoride varnish for all children based on an assessment of the risk of tooth decay.

-The dentist told us they discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists told us they discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.